-RSE and Health Education will be taught through PSHCE lessons, which are weekly for year 9 students and fortnightly for year 10 and 11 students.
-A scheme of work giving details of the RSE content is set out in this policy.
-Although there are dedicated lessons given to the delivery of RSE, the subject matter of RSE and Health education will, from time to time, be integrated into the wider teaching of PSHCE and supported through the school assembly programme.
+RSE and Health Education will be taught through PSHCE lessons, which are weekly for Year 9 students and fortnightly for Year 10 and 11 students.
+A medium term plan giving details of the RSE content is set out in this policy.
+Although there are dedicated lessons given to the delivery of RSE, the subject matter of RSE and Health Education will, from time to time, be integrated into the wider teaching of PSHCE.
+This will be supported through the school Assembly Programme and in some other departments including Science and PE.